skip to main content

 • 300 Mbps plans average just under $50/mo.

 And be sure to see how long you can keep the price you signed up with.
-Some companies offer lower promotional prices for only a year, though some guarantee prices for two years.
+Some regional fiber ISPs offer lower promotional prices for only a year, though most guarantee prices for years and avoid tricks like 12-month price increases.

 You’ll also want to consider equipment costs.
 Some plans include a modem/router in the pricing, while others require you to lease them for about $10 per month.
 That extra fee can be a real pain if you’re not prepared for it.

 Fiber providers offer the most advanced internet service available today.
-In our opinion, we think the best of the best is Verizon Fios because of its competitive pricing, free goodies, and high customer satisfaction.
+In our opinion, we think the best of the best is Google Fiber because of its competitive pricing, free goodies, and high customer satisfaction.

-We also highly recommend Optimum, AT&T Fiber, and CenturyLink if they’re available in your area.
+We also highly recommend Optimum, AT&T Fiber, Ziply, and Verizon Fios if they’re available in your area.
 Check your zip code below to see if one of the providers we suggested is available in your neighborhood.

 Best fiber internet providers FAQ